AnthonyWC/docs/content/getting-started/fixing-npm-permissions.md

     brew install node

-If you're using Linux, you are use NVM (Node Version Manager) to manage version specific global package.
+If you're using Linux, you can use NVM (Node Version Manager) to manage version specific global package.

     See: https://github.com/creationix/nvm